joysn/leetcode/README.md

 1365_count_number_smaller_than_current_num.py - Given the array , for each nums[i] find out how many numbers in the array are smaller than it.

+264_ugly_number2.py - Write a program to find the n-th ugly number.Ugly numbers are positive numbers whose prime factors only include 2, 3, 5.